learn-co-students/first-lab-ruby-learn-cli-osx-intro-to-learn/README.md

  This setup, a terminal in the lab's directory and the lab directory open in an editor like Sublime or Atom, that's the state you want to be in when working on a lab on Learn.
 It means you're ready.

 3. From your terminal, run the test suite by typing `learn` and hitting enter.
-You'll see something simlar to:
+You'll see something similar to:

  ![Failing Test](https://dl.dropboxusercontent.com/s/0ik01a1urmuw7o6/2015-09-30%20at%207.46%20PM.png)